meringu/terraform-bucket-registry/README.md

 There is an end-to-end example implemented with `docker-compose`.

 This example does the following:
-- Build an example Terraform Provider
+- Build an example Terraform Provider.
-- Create a GPG key
+- Create a GPG key.
-- Use GoReleaser to build, package, and sign the provider
+- Use GoReleaser to build, package, and sign the provider.
-- Create SSL certificates
+- Create SSL certificates.
-- Run the terraform-bucket-registry server
+- Run the terraform-bucket-registry server.
-- Publish the provider to the registry
+- Publish the provider to the registry.
-- Init and apply example Terraform using the terraform-bucket-registry server
+- Init and apply example Terraform using the terraform-bucket-registry server.

 ```
 docker-compose -f examples/terraform-provider-example/docker-compose.yaml build